jayleighton/quiz-game/README.md

 ### Clear Mixin Class

 The Clear Mixin class contains shared functions as follows:
-- Display the ASCII Art logo within the various classes
+- Display the ASCII Art logo
 - Clear screen function which clears the terminal display using the correct operating system command based on the operating system the terminal application is running on.

 ## Testing